Brshank/ScotlandYard/README.md

 ACKNOWLEDGMENTS
 ---------------

-Thanks to the following individuals for their contribution to this project.
+We would like to thank our teachers, Dr.Sharath Raghavendra & Radhika Chapaneri to impart us the knowledge required to build this project.

-Asim Shankar and Kumar Gaurav - for their initial help in conceptualizing the project, and implementing the GUI Istvan Fundelits - for pointing out several errors in the map file
+And prof. RCH for giving this wonderful opportunity to explore the subject in detail.
 SUGGESTIONS AND FEEDBACK
 ------------------------

-Please mail in your suggestions/feedback to Shashi Mittal (shashi.mittal@gmail.com)
+Please mail in your suggestions/feedback to Brshank Singh Negi (brsshanksn@gmail.com) OR Hansin Patwa (hansintpatwa@gmail.com) .

-April 19, 2010
+October 20, 2021
-Cambridge, MA, USA.
+NMIMS MPSTME, Mumbai, Maharashtra, INDIA.